trashhalo/astrojs-renderer-react-next/README.md

 Add astrojs-renderer-react-next to your package.json

+---

 I'd love to add a hook to make this all easier.
+PR WELCOME!!